CaptainStabs/qb-to-qs-inventory/README.md

      The default filename is `players.csv`, so if you named it that, you can just run `player_converter.exe` If you are running them through Python, do `python player_converter.py <filename>`

    6. Import the CSV into `players` table in database.
-(I converted the csv into a sql insert statement)
+(I converted the csv into a sql update statement)

 # Stash Conversion